mothies-m/Grow-eco/README.md

-# Farmsense: Revolutionizing Agriculture with Technology
+# FarmSense: Revolutionizing Agriculture with Technology

 # Website : [farmsense.vercel.app](https://farmsense.vercel.app)

-Welcome to the world of Farmsense, solution for modern agriculture!
+Welcome to the world of FarmSense, solution for modern agriculture!

-At Farmsense, we are dedicated to revolutionizing the farming industry with cutting-edge technology and innovative solutions.
+At FarmSense, we are dedicated to revolutionizing the farming industry with cutting-edge technology and innovative solutions.

 ## Our Mission